-To provide enhanced support for short-term innovative HIV-related pilot projects that leverage existing CFAR services, data, and/or specimens in excess of what can be offered to a single investigator, and will likely generate sufficient data for subsequent applications for future research funding.
+To encourage investigators, especially junior or new to CFAR, to access CFAR services, data, and/or specimens for short-term innovative HIV-related pilot projects that will likely generate sufficient data for subsequent applications for future research funding.

-To be eligible, a PI must be a faculty member, senior post-doctoral fellow, or scientist at a UW/Fred Hutch CFAR affiliated institution, including the University of Washington, Fred Hutch, Center for Infectious Disease Research (CIDR), Infectious Disease Research Institute (IDRI), Seattle Children’s, University of Hawai’i, and affiliated international institutions.
-Contact firstname.lastname@example.org if you have questions about eligibility.
+To be eligible, a PI must be a faculty member, senior post-doctoral fellow, or scientist at a UW/Fred Hutch CFAR affiliated institution.
+These include the University of Washington, Fred Hutch, Center for Infectious Disease Research (CIDR), Infectious Disease Research Institute (IDRI), Seattle Children’s, University of Hawai’i, and affiliated international institutions.
+Contact email@example.com if you have questions about eligibility.

 Applicants are required to have an MD or PhD or equivalent terminal degree in order to be eligible to apply.
 Applicants are only allowed to submit one application to this program per cycle.
 CFAR values diversity among its awardees and encourages individuals from underrepresented groups to apply.